Financing Sustainable Cities Initiative

 Accelerating the implementation of sustainable urban solutions through new business models

-The Financing Sustainable Cities Initiative is a partnership of WRI Ross Center for Sustainable Cities, C40 Cities Climate Leadership Group and the Citi Foundation, helping cities develop business models to accelerate the implementation of sustainable urban solutions.
-This collaboration leverages the international experience and the complementary capabilities of each partner: WRI’s analytical and research competencies and long-term engagement with cities, the high-level connection with city leaders of C40 and the Citi Foundation’s urban economic progress agenda.
+The Financing Sustainable Cities Initiative (FSCI), funded by the Citi Foundation, is a partnership between WRI Ross Center for Sustainable Cities and the C40 Cities Climate Leadership Group that helps cities accelerate and scale up investment in sustainable urban solutions through the development of innovative business models.
+The collaboration leverages the international experience and complementary capabilities of each partner: WRI’s analytical and research competencies and long-term engagement with cities, C40’s high-level connection with city leaders, and Citi Foundation’s urban economic progress agenda.

 - A peer-to-peer learning community through which cities can exchange experiences on developing sustainable projects

 - Technical assistance to cities developing sustainable projects

 - An online platform that enables cities to explore sustainable city projects around the world and develop their own projects